munish30/apt-assignment/README.md

 ```

 ## Deployment
+NOTE TO THE TEAM: The credentials taken as input will be visible in runner logs.
+Please use temp logs to test.

 * Put the credentials in AWS Access Key and AWS Secret Access Key with relevant region
 * Run the workflow
 * Check the output URL in the last step logs.Something like `aws_alb`